 meditation you are to maintain a passive attitude.

 5. The pain should peak and then eventually dissipate.
 Your awareness may shift, “instead of observing the pain, you begin to feel its wave-like sensations.
 When you notice the wavy sensation, just ride it.
 A few moments later, you’ll notice that the pain just vanishes.
-It is replaces by a relaxed and open attention.
+It is replaced by a relaxed and open attention.
 Continue with the meditation session as usual.”
+(1)

-Please be gentle with yourself if you try this method.
+Be gentle with yourself if you try this method.
 If the pain does not dissipate you may want to find another method.

 The physical sensations will attract your attention, but don’t focus too long in one area.